Excited to Receive My Copy of “AMONG FRIENDS: An Illustrated Oral History of American Book Publishing in the 20th Century”

 Moving onto Knopf

-In 1967, in a move that might’ve foreshadowed professional sports leagues’ high-profile trades of athletic superstars—though S&S didn’t end up with any star players in return—Gottlieb, Bourne, and Schulte announced they would be decamping as a trio to go work at Alfred A. Knopf , a more prestigious and established house.
-It was such a seismic event that they arranged to leave at three-week intervals, minimizing the disruptions to the old firm and to their authors with upcoming books who were staying behind.
+In 1967, in a move that might’ve foreshadowed professional sports leagues’ high-profile trades of athletic superstars—though S&S didn’t end up with any star players in return—Gottlieb, Bourne, and Schulte announced they would be decamping as a trio to go work at Alfred A. Knopf, a more prestigious and established house.
+It was such a seismic event that they arranged to leave at three-week intervals, to minimize the disruptions to the old firm and to their authors with upcoming books who were staying behind.
 A friend of mine who worked at S&S then, Mildred Marmur—who would later become the first woman to be the chief executive of a major publishing house—recalls that even after Gottlieb left S&S he helped her.
 She was newly responsible for selling paperback reprint and book club rights, and he schooled her in the job of subsidiary rights director, such that some years later when she was named President and Publisher of Charles Scribner’s Sons, the NY Times reported that she was “considered the dean of subsidiary rights directors.”

 Alfred A. Knopf (1892-1984) had founded his company in 1915, and it gained renown for publishing the best foreign language authors in translation, Thomas Mann, Sigrid Undset, and Andre Gide, and the Japanese masters Kawabata, Tanizaki, Mishima, and Abe, among many others.
 Blanche Knopf, his wife, also played a key role in the company, bringing Albert Camus onto the list.
-In American letters, Willa Cather was “probably the writer Alfred was proudest of having captured” for their list.
+In American letters, Willa Cather was “probably the writer Alfred was proudest of having captured” (pg 106) for their list.
 In later years Knopf editor Judith Jones began working with John Updike, who continued with the house his entire career.
-They also brought out the novels of the first generation of hardboiled detective writers, Dashiell Hammett, Raymond Chandler, and James M. Cain, and then those writers’ notable heir, Ross MacDonald, creator of the Lew Archer novels.
+To show the editorial talent, consider that Jones’s reach and ambit took in Julia Child, who only ever published with Knopf.
+The instantly indentifiable Borzoi colophon also could be found on the spines of the crime novels by the first generation of hardboiled detective writers, Dashiell Hammett, Raymond Chandler, and James M. Cain, and then those writers’ notable heir, Ross MacDonald, creator of the Lew Archer novels.

-The Knopfs’ son Pat* (“officially Alfred, Jr.”) worked at the family firm for a time, but bullying ways of the elder Knopf had soured the younger man on taking over the firm someday.
+The Knopfs’ son Pat* (“officially Alfred, Jr.”) worked at the family firm for a time, but the bullying ways of the elder Knopf had soured the younger man on taking over the firm someday.
 In the mid-60s, Alfred chose a succession plan: he sold the company to Random House, which itself had earlier been bought by RCA.**

 Though no longer running Alfred A. Knopf, Alfred and Blanche still worked there, while Gottlieb, Bourne, and Schulte began livening up the place.
 Their infusion of new ideas sometimes clashed with Alfred’s former ways.
 Gottlieb tells a scalding tale of how Nina Bourne became the target of a “furious memo” from Alfred.
 This occurred after a book ad ran in the NY Times that in its design played with the sacrosanct Borzoi logo.
 Amid the tempest, Gottlieb was “itching to storm into Alfred’s office to tell him to fuck off.
 No, Nina said; she wanted to deal with him in her own way.”
 The details of how she did so are delicious.

-Gottlieb added much high profile nonfiction to the list, including most famously The Power Broker by Robert Caro, who later undertook his multi-volume enterprise chronicling the life and career of LBJ with Gottlieb editing.
+Gottlieb added much high profile nonfiction to the list, including in 1974 most famously The Power Broker by Robert Caro, who later undertook his multi-volume enterprise chronicling the life and career of LBJ with Gottlieb editing.
 Memoirs came from Gloria Vanderbilt (Once Upon a Time), Lauren Bacall (By Myself) and Liv Ullman (Changing).
 His accounts of working with these authors is consistently entertaining.
 With Bacall, he reports, “We had only one difficult moment.
 There was a gorgeous picture of her on the front cover, and on the back I showed her with Bogart.
 Absolutely not, she exploded; this was her book, not his.
 That really pushed my buttons.
 ‘Listen…’ I said, ‘people want to know about you and him, and you’ve written hundreds of pages about him.
-It’s my job to sell your book.’… ‘Fine,’ she said.”
+It’s my job to sell your book.’… ‘Fine,’ she said.” (pg.
+105)

 Noting the show business books and fizzy celebrity titles, it must also be said that Gottlieb showed wide range and consistently good taste with books that ran from the commercial to the literary; consider that not only did he edit a number of Michael Crichton’s science-y medical thrillers, like his debut The Andromeda Strain, he also worked with Doris Lessing on several of her major novels, and many of Toni Morrison’s books.